ALEX-nlp/UFEval/README.md

-# UFEval: Unified Fine-grained Evaluation with Task and Aspect Generalization
+# FRABench and UFEval: Unified Fine-grained Evaluation with Task and Aspect Generalization

 This is the official repository for our paper: [UFEval: Unified Fine-grained Evaluation with Task and Aspect Generalization](https://arxiv.org/abs/2505.12795).